trash/trash.github.io/_posts/2014-09-21-month-development-august-17.md

 It went well and now it shouldn't be much harder than adding a simple json object to a list and BAM we'll have lots of new items that can be crafted by the citizens.

 So we have items and we have people who craft them and know how to do that but *when* do they craft these items?
 As with a lot of other games in this space, the player is left up to setting up the supply chain required to produce the necessities for your people.
-What I mean by this is, even though your people might really need beer ([like me](http://localhost:4000/ripple/images/sohigh1.png)) they won't just go and create it unless you tell them to do so.
+What I mean by this is, even though your people might really need beer ([like me](http://localhost:4000/ripple/images/sohigh1.png)), they won't just go and create it unless you tell them to do so.

 I imagine there are several ways in which the player can control how much of each resource are being created by your people, but I went the route of Banished/Gnomoria.
 The way it works is instead of manually queueing up these tasks for each citizen, you just specify a total amount desired for a given resource for the entire town.
 So let's say we want to maintain a stock of 100 units of beer at all times.
-Well we go into this menu and set the desired beer count to 100.
+Well, we go into this menu and set the desired beer count to 100.
 The effect of this is, given the required resource to craft beer, your citizens will always craft just enough to stay at that count.
 This frees the player up to make macro decisions about the economy of the town and not worry about the minutiae of each crafter involved.

 ### Cratos, God of Store

 So crates are pretty sweet.
 I mean when you guys are out and about and you see a crate, you prolly take off your cool sunglasses and say "damn" and stuff.
 I wish I was cool and had sunglass. **Ahem**.
 Anyway yeah crates are useful in Ripple.
 Items currently take up one tile on the map no matter what they are.
+This is especially a problem with a small map as items that you have a surplus of start filling up the screen.
 That means when you start the game and you aren't in the favor of the crate gods, your game looks like this.

 <figure>
   <img src="{{ site.baseurl }}/images/item-pile.png">